Lung transplantSolid organ transplant - lung

 - The likelihood that a transplant will be successful

-While you are waiting for a new lung, follow these guidelines:
+While you are waiting for a new lung:

 - Follow any diet your lung transplant team recommends.
 Stop drinking alcohol, do not smoke, and keep your weight in the recommended range.

 - Take all medicines as they were prescribed.
-Report changes in your medications and medical problems that are new or get worse to the transplant team.
+Report changes in your medicines and medical problems that are new or get worse to the transplant team.

 - Follow any exercise program that you were taught during pulmonary rehabilitation.

-- Keep any appointments that you have made with your regular doctor and transplant team.
+- Keep any appointments that you have made with your regular health care provider and transplant team.

 - Let the transplant team know how to contact you right away if a lung becomes available.
-Make sure that, no matter where you go, you can be contacted quickly and easily.
+Make sure that you can be contacted quickly and easily.

 - Be prepared in advance to go to the hospital.